I’m a sentient flesh bag cultivated in Croatia

 Since 2016, I've become quite efficient in my hunt.
 Theorycrafting extensively, optimizing my sorceress, researching map generation and density distribution to figure out the best possible layout and route just to shave off a few hours from the grind.
 At long last, in the summer of 2019, I retrieved Tyrael's Might during an item find contest hosted annually by members of the Diablo forums.
 The realization of this decade old pursuit was absolute bliss.

 I also got hooked on Pokémon GO.
 Alas, the lack of depth, rampant cheating, and the fact that the developer wanted to dictate when and where I'm supposed to play turned me away for good.
-But not before I reached the maximum level...
+Though not before I reached the maximum level...

 However, the best thing about GO is that I created the Breakpoint Calculator, which became a popular tool within the global community.
 It's used to crunch math and data to help you save in-game resources and when it comes to games with microtransactions, it can also mean saving money.